What is a hydrological study?

 Data-limited catchments

-When gauges are short or absent, we document regionalisation paths and limitations explicitly—so reviewers see conservatism where it was introduced, not hidden behind a single “black box” peak.
+When gauges are short or absent, we document regionalisation paths and limitations explicitly—drawing on the Department of Water and Sanitation’s hydrological station network where records exist—so reviewers see conservatism where it was introduced, not hidden behind a single “black box” peak.

 What we typically need from you